 You want to know what are the benefits of dates?

-Here is a summary list of the benefits that can be brought to us by the daily consumption of these nourishing berries.
+Here is a summary list of the benefits that can bring us the daily consumption of these so nourishing berries.
 We don't usually get enough of them, the ideal serving would be around 3 dates a day, or 25 grams, because let's face it, they are sweet.
 Note that you can consume more if you do a sport, they will help you renew your energy!

 - Dates are high in both insoluble and soluble fiber, and we know it's important to eat foods high in fiber regularly.
 3 dates give you 2 grams of fiber, which is 5% to 8% of the fiber needed in a day.
 Insoluble fibers help regulate intestinal transit and fight against constipation.
 Dates therefore help to maintain a healthy intestine and digestive system.
 Soluble fiber, on the other hand, plays a role in lowering cholesterol levels and in normalizing glucose and insulin levels.
 Note that if you are diabetic As these fruits are very sweet, it is strongly recommended that you consult your nutritionist before including them in your diet.

 - Rich in carbohydrates, they are highly energetic.
 They contain fructose, dextrose, sucrose and maltose, sugars that provide the body with a real energy supply and help fight high blood pressure.
-In addition, they are low in fat, and contain only traces!
+Plus, they're low in fat, and only contain traces of it!

 - They are rich in minerals, such as iron, copper, zinc, magnesium, phosphorus and calcium.
 They are particularly rich in potassium, and are therefore excellent for endurance athletes.
 Potassium is also excellent for lowering blood pressure and the risk of stroke, in older people who are more likely to have stroke.